josemenis/TriviaGame/README.md

 # JavaScript Assignment 2
-NOTE: 6/23/19 Looks like I fixed this a long time ago, will submit to be re-graded.
-### Overview

 In this assignment, You'll create a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
 Be sure to layout this app with valid HTML and stylish CSS.